The Manitoba Human Rights Board of Commissioners

 The Manitoba Human Rights Board of Commissioners consists of ten individuals (including a chairperson and a vice chairperson) who represent the geographic, cultural, social and economic profile of Manitoba.
 Commissioners are appointed by the Government of Manitoba.

-The Board can dismiss a complaint, direct the parties to settle the complaint or ask the Minister of Justice to select an adjudicator from a list of those appointed under The Code for a public hearing.
+The Board can dismiss a complaint, direct the parties to settle the complaint or ask the Chief Adjudicator to select an adjudicator from a list of those appointed under The Code for a public hearing.
 The adjudication process is independent of the Manitoba Human Rights Commission and the Board of Commissioners.

 The Board also assists in the interpretation of The Human Rights Code by approving policies and guidelines for the Commission.
 It also approves all Commission publications and sets direction and priorities, such as the Commission's youth initiative.